filamentphp/filament/packages/tables/docs/07-testing.md

 ### Descriptions

-To ensure a column has the correct description above or below you can use the `assertTableColumnHasDescription()` and `assertTableColumnDoesNotHaveDescription()` methods
+To ensure a column has the correct description above or below you can use the `assertTableColumnHasDescription()` and `assertTableColumnDoesNotHaveDescription()` methods:

 ```php
 use function Pest\Livewire\livewire;